moquette/bootstrap/README.md

-# Maestro: Self-Healing Dotfiles Orchestrator
+# Dotfiles: Self-Healing Dotfiles Orchestrator

 **A revolutionary single-file zsh orchestrator that combines convention-based automation with self-healing architecture.**

-Unlike traditional dotfiles that require manual symlinking and setup, Maestro automatically discovers, configures, and maintains your entire development environment across machines—with zero manual intervention after the initial curl.
+Unlike traditional dotfiles that require manual symlinking and setup, this orchestrator automatically discovers, configures, and maintains your entire development environment across machines—with zero manual intervention after the initial curl.

 ## What Makes This Different?